argoproj-labs/argocd-agent/README.md

 ### The initiating component is always the agent, not the control plane

 Connections are established in one direction only: from the agent to the control plane.
-Neither the control plane nor the agents need to know exaxct details about the topology of the system, as long as the agents know which control plane to connect to.
+Neither the control plane nor the agents need to know exact details about the topology of the system, as long as the agents know which control plane to connect to.
 In some parts of this doucmentation, we mention something called a _bi-directional stream_.
 This refers to a gRPC mechanisms where both parties may randomly transmit and receive data from its peer, all while the connection is established only in one direction.

 ### Security